1 minute heart rate recovery chart by age

 What is a good heart rate recovery?

 Heart rate recovery (HRR) is a crucial metric that reflects the efficiency of the heart's ability to return to its resting state after exertion.
-The standard measure for heart rate recovery is often calculated one minute after the cessation of exercise.
+The standard measure for heart rate recovery is often calculated one minute after the cessation of exercise, which coincides within the fast phase.
 During this time, a healthy heart should exhibit a noticeable drop in beats per minute (BPM).

 1 minute heart rate recovery chart by age Template